ballykea/socialmedia_monitoring/plan.md

 ###### ― Joanne Harris, Runemarks-->

 ## Event to be Monitored ##
-* I-40 Business Closure - The 1.2-mile section of Business 40 between Peters Creek Parkway and US 52 in Winston-Salem will close Sunday, Nov.
-11, at 8 a.m.
+* I-40 Business Closure - The 1.2-mile section of Business 40 (Exits 5A to 6A; MM 5.0 to 6.0 both directions) between Peters Creek Parkway and US 52 in Winston-Salem will close Saturday, Nov.
+16, at 6 a.m.
 When Business 40 reopens, it will provide a better driving experience with wider lanes, longer access and exit ramps, higher bridges, an increased speed limit, a modern look and a new name – Salem Parkway/US 421.

 Applicable Multi-Agency Coordination Center Goal: Coordinate real-time messaging through multi-agency PIO’s, governmental media and social media sources.
 Note: In this incident, it will be particularly important to monitor citizen responses to official information.